behreajj/AsepriteSwatchExchange/README.md

 31 31 79 79 00 00 00 00 99 99 1B 1B 58 58 00 00
 ```

 The first two characters, `0x00 0x01`, specify version 1.
 The next two, `0x00 0x0E`, specify the number of colors in the file, 14.
 A sequence of color blocks follow.
 The first two characters, `0x00 0x00` specify that RGB is the color format.
 The next eight characters specify four channel values, with their meaning dependent on the format.
-Since white and black are the first colors, this is easier to see with the red, `0xDC 0xDC 0x3A 0x3A 0x3A 0x3A 0x00 0x00`. `0xDC 0xDC` is red, and so on.
+Since white and black are the first colors, this is easier to see with the red, `0xDC 0xDC 0x3A 0x3A 0x3A 0x3A 0x00 0x00`.

 Below is an `.ase` file containing the same colors, also in RGB format: